spiral/docs/orm/transactions.md

 $user->balance -= $amount;
 ```

-We can store this records inside one transaction:
+To store this records inside one transaction:

 ```php
 $transaction = new Transaction();